Stop navigating from one website to another, and read ALL the information you need before you leave home.

 In my opinion, this is a much less interesting option as you don’t have the freedom to stop as soon as you spot an interesting sight or area of the city.
 You are forced to see the whole thing and then, come back on your own to explore it.

-If you are still interested and want additional information, go to Madrid Bus Visión website.
+If you are still interested and want additional information, go to the Madrid Bus Visión website.